Composer ImproviserTeacher

 She holds an M.A. in composition from the University of California at Los Angeles, where she studied with Paul Reale and Elaine Barkin, and where she also became exposed to the rich world of non-Western music.
 Here she studied Javanese gamelan with Max Harrell.
 During this time, she also began extensive work as a pianist for dance classes and choreography.

 She then broadened her scope to other arts, in improvised performance with mimes, poets, and visual artists, as well as with other musicians.
 She wrote several works for chamber ensembles and chamber orchestra as commissions for choreographers.
-Returning to the San Francisco Bay area, she continued her work with dancers while studying north Indian classical vocal technique with Faquir Pran Nath.
+Returning to the San Francisco Bay area, she continued her work with dancers while studying north Indian classical vocal technique with Pandit Pran Nath.
 Three cassette albums of piano improvisations preceded her 2003 CD release, entitled "Songs for the Journey".